AdobeDocs/campaign-classic.en/help/rn/using/gold-standard.md

 The build 9032&#64;99a3894 includes the following fixes:

 * The tracking signature feature has been improved to prevent errors linked to the way third-party tools (email clients, internet browsers, etc.) handle special characters.
 URL parameters are now encoded.
-* Fixed an issue with date pickers which could result in a console display error.
+* Fixed an issue with date pickers which could result in a console displaying blocker error message.
 (NEO-36345)

 ## ![](assets/do-not-localize/red_2.png) [!DNL Gold Standard] 11 release{#gs-11}